Australia Process Service

 Unless a specific method of service is directed, a notice or document may be served on a natural person by giving it to the person or leaving it at or posting it to that person's residential or business address.
 A document may be served on any other person by leaving it at or posting it to their principal, registered office, or principal place of business.
 (Acts Interpretation Act 1931 (Tas), s.29AB).

 Where service by post is permitted, it shall be deemed to be effected by properly addressing, prepaying, and posting the documents as a letter.
-Further, unless the contrary is proved, service shall be deemed to be effected when the letter is delivered in the ordinary course of post.
+Further, unless the contrary is proved, service shall be considered to be caused when the letter is delivered in the ordinary course of post.
 A document required to be sent through registered post must be duly registered or, unless the contrary intention appears, be sent through a certified mail service as provided by postal regulations.
 (Acts Interpretation Act 1931 (Tas), s.30)

 Australian Capital Territory: